The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/houston-tx-2220-fm-1960.md

 ### Chuck E. Cheese's

-Presumably around 1991/1992, the store would undergo {{< wiki-link "Concept Unification" >}}.
+Presumably around 1991/1992, the store would undergo [Concept Unification].
 Not that much information is known about this store, but had received several changes/remodels on its stage and store over the years.
-Around 2009-2010, this location received the 2005 Update of the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative, involving some slight downsizing at the back of the store and replacing the 3-Stage for a {{< wiki-link "Studio C Beta" >}} with a 16M movement bot.
+Around 2009-2010, this location received the 2005 Update of the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative, involving some slight downsizing at the back of the store and replacing the 3-Stage for a [Studio C Beta] with a 16M movement bot.
 Over the years, the store's surrounding area would worsen as its shopping center became more abandoned, causing crime rates at this location to be on the rise.
 Because of these issues, this location would plan a relocation to the North Junction Plaza, eventually being announced with the closure originally planned around March 2018, but was delayed.
 This location would close their doors on August 26th, 2018 and reopen their new location on September 1st the same year at Houston, TX (146 FM 1960)|146 FM 1960.
 To this day, this store still remains abandoned and vacant.

 ## Arcade Machines